 “Do you trust me, sir?”
 Fusner asked, his voice a whisper I could barely hear over the gently blowing rain.

 I turned my head to look at the young man.
 Young kid, I thought, revising my snap judgment about his manhood.
 I was about to ask him why he’d asked that question or what bearing it had on anything, until I stopped myself.
 He was serious, and the question had merit and, given the grenade incident, it was applicable.
-I didn’t respond quick enough, however.
+I didn’t respond quickly enough, however.

 “Why not, sir?” he went on, before I could reassure him.